Am0stafa/ZKP-thesis/README.md

-# ZK-AutonomousAuth: A Zero-Knowledge Proof Authentication System with Rust and gRPC for Autonomous Vehicles
+# SecureAV-ZKP: A Hardware-Backed Zero-Knowledge Proof Authentication System with Rust and gRPC for Autonomous Vehicle Security
 Supervised by Dr. Mohamed

 ## Table of Contents